cuthbertLab/music21/buildDoc/rst/moduleBase.rst

     .. method:: getSites()

-    Get parents for locations; unwrap from weakrefs
+    Get all defined contexts that are locations; unwrap from weakrefs

     >>> class Mock(Music21Object): pass
     >>> aObj = Mock()